 Out of state students are encouraged to gain California residency as soon as possible, normally after one year of graduate school, in order to avoid non-resident tuition.
-For detailed information, see https://registrar.sa.ucsb.edu/ResidencePolicy.aspx .
+For detailed information contact the Campus Residency Deputy, Office of the Registrar, Student Affairs and Administrative Services Building (SAASB) 1105, 893-3033 or e-mail regresid@sa.ucsb.edu.
 Of immediate concern, you should register and vote in California elections, obtain a California driver's license or identification card, file state income taxes etc. to prove your intent to make California your permanent residence.
 Take these steps immediately upon arrival.